code-shaper/code-shaper-website/docs/getting-started/set-up-a-monorepo.md

 ?
 Application name? movie-magic
 ?
 Parent directory? apps
 ?
-Package name used for publishing? @movie-magic/movie-magic
+Package name used for publishing? @movie-magic/movie-magic ?
+Would you like to use Tailwind CSS?
+Yes
 ```

 Add a dependency in `apps/movie-magic/package.json` to `ui-lib`: